 During that time, I found multiple ways to be grateful.
 Each morning, I was able to take a walk outside, which helped to bring me back into my body, clear my mind, and take the edge off of the emotions if just for a little bit.
 I’ll be forever grateful to my husband for picking up food to help keep me nourished.
 The amazing nurses at the hospice house were there for me when I was unable to make sense of what was happening.

-I could go on and on, but I’m sure you can see how gratitude helped me get through a challenging time of my life.
+I could go on and on, but I’m sure you can see how gratitude helped me get through a challenging time in my life.